Matt-Gebert/Photafy/README.md

 # Photafy

-Welcome to the Git Repository for my personal website!
+Git Repository for a personal website!

-Contents:
+This repository is **no longer maintained**.
+A django version of this website can be found at [mattgebert/djangoPhotafy](https://github.com/mattgebert/djangoPhotafy).